mokammeltanvir/simplehtml-wtd/README.md

 # simplehtml-wtd
 A very simple Wordpress Theme Development HTML to WordPress.
-Using Fundamentals of Wordpress Theme Development
+By using Fundamentals of Wordpress Theme Development.